Talk for Writing

 In Writing and SPaG, assessment as learning is the start of every lesson as pupils revise new vocabulary and definitions.
 Dictation also forms part of assessment in Writing and SPaG.

-The Birmingham Toolkit is used as a planning and assessment tools for our SEND pupils thus allowing teachers to support and track small steps of progress.
+The Birmingham Toolkit is used as a planning and assessment tool for our SEND pupils thus allowing teachers to support and track small steps of progress.

 Summative Writing attainment data is collected bi-annually in line with the JMAT arrangements.